ChannelFinder/recsync/README.md

 about its Process Database.

 * The EPICS Base Version
-* A white listed set of envronment variables
+* A white listed set of environment variables
-* The name and type of all records
+* The name, type, and description of all records
 * Any info() tags associated with these records
+* Any additional environment variables specified in setReccasterEnvironmentVars iocsh call

 RecCaster Usage
 ---------------